-Twin Cutters
+Twin Cutter

-A twin cutter tool is used on the 4000, 4100, and 7500 to recondition both surfaces of a brake rotor at the same time.
+A twin cutter tool is used on the 4000 GM to recondition both surfaces of a brake rotor at the same time.
 The twin cutter replaces the boring bar on top of the cross feed after removing the upper and lower tool bar clamps.

-Model 6950 Twin Cutter - 4000 & 7500
+Model 6950 Twin Cutter

-1. Mount the twin cutter on the cross feed with the stud bolt extending through the cast slot.
+1. Mount the twin cutter on the cross feed with the stud bolt extending through the cast slot (see figure 18).
 The slot helps center the twin cutter to the rotor.

-2. Secure the twin cutter to the cross feed with selfaligning nut and washer assembly.
+2. Secure the twin cutter to the cross feed with self-aligning nut and washer assembly.
 Tighten the nut firmly.